johnros/Intro2R/README.md

 - Class notes can be found in [notes/notes.pdf](https://github.com/johnros/Intro2R/blob/master/notes/notes.pdf)
 - Supervised learning with R can be found in [the near future].
 - Unsupervised learning with R can be found in [the near future].
+- Dimensionality reduction with R can be found in [the near future].
+- Memory efficient examples of learning with R can be found in [the near future]